Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 ### lmdb_environment_path

-Directory where the LMDB database files used by DB-less and Hybrid mode to store Kong configurations reside.
+Directory where the LMDB database files used by DB-less and hybrid mode to store Kong configurations reside.

 This path is relative under the Kong `prefix`.